Step-by-Step guide#

 File storage#

-If you chose to store files on the local filesystem:
+If you decide to store files on the local filesystem:

-Ensure thehive user has permissions on the destination folder
+1. Ensure thehive user has permissions on the destination folder:

 chown -R thehive:thehive /opt/thp/thehive/files

-If you chose MinIO and a S3 object storage system to store files in a filesystem, add following lines to TheHive configuration file (/etc/thehive/application.conf
+If you opt for MinIO and an S3 object storage system to store files in a filesystem, append the following lines to TheHive configuration file (/etc/thehive/application.conf):

 ## Storage configuration